Customer Onboarding Specialist: Everything You Need To Know [Job Description, Salary, Tools]

-Pretend to be an obnoxious customer who asks for an immediate refund, “Your product is useless.
+Pretend an obnoxious customer who asks for an immediate refund, “Your product is useless.
 It doesn’t work.
 I want my money back.
 Now!”

 Watch how a potential employee is handling this situation.
 Do they lose their cool?
 Do they apply empathetic responses to lower the tension?
 If they try to find out what product problem caused this gush of anger?

-This time role-play a customer who doesn’t get the hang of the technical side of your product, and overall they are not tech-savvy.
+Now role-play a customer who doesn’t get the hang of the technical side of your product.

 When a candidate asks you to record your screen or take screenshots, say that you have no clue how to do this.